mlohajner/CFB/README.md

 - **Three commands, zero ceremony.** No flags, no syntax to remember.
-- **Real interoperability.** Not a separate terminal-only clipboard its compatible with GUI file managers abd ready use
+- **Real interoperability.** Not a separate terminal-only clipboard its compatible with GUI file managers
 - **Silent on success**, like `cp`/`mv`/`cd`.
 Exit code `0` or `1`,
   nothing on stdout, errors on stderr.
 - **No daemon, no background process, no dependencies beyond clipboard tool.**